neutralinojs/neutralinojs.github.io/docs/how-to/extensions-overview.md

 }
 ```

-This code is a sample Node.js extension for Neutralinojs, which establishes a WebSocket connection to the Neutralinojs server and handles incoming messages from the server.
-It also sends a message to the server using the client.send method when it receives a specific event from the server.
+This code implements a simple Node.js extension for Neutralinojs, which establishes a
+WebSocket connection to the Neutralinojs server and handles incoming messages from the server.
+It also sends a message to the server using the client.send method when it receives a specific event
+from the server.

-For more information on how to terminate an existing instance, you can refer to the sample-extension.
+For more information on how to terminate an extension instance, you can refer to the sample extension source.
 https://github.com/neutralinojs/neutralinojs/tree/main/bin/extensions/sampleextension

 ## Using Neutralinojs from your source files